photo by Reuters/Mikhail Metzel/RIA Novosti/Kremlin

 Russian President Vladimir Putin takes part in a video conference in Moscow's Kremlin

-This commentary appeared on The Strategist on October 2, 2013.
+This commentary appeared on Voice of America Russian Service on December 31, 2013.

 2013 has been a tumultuous year in U.S.-Russian relations — but that isn't unusual.
 Over the last decade or so, the two countries have continued a pattern of both cooperation and tension, with each new example leading some to ask if a page has been turned, but it never has.
 In its own way, the relationship is quite stable — the two countries have divergent interests in some areas, over which they clash, and aligned interests in others, where they collaborate.
 Add to this the tendency on Russia's part to seek opportunities to present itself, at home and abroad, as “standing up” to the United States and its international agenda, and it seems safe to predict that this pattern will continue.